-Management's Discussion and Analysis For the nine-month periods ended September 30, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the year ended December 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)

-This summer, UEX reviewed most of the available drill core and historical geological records from the West Bear Project to validate cobalt drill targets on several other areas on the property that the exploration team has identified as prospective for hosting additional cobalt-nickel zones and will be organizing logistics and obtaining necessary permits for a significant drilling program that will commence in the winter of 2019.
+This summer, UEX reviewed most of the available drill core and historical geological records from the West Bear Project to validate cobalt drill targets on several other areas on the property that the exploration team has identified as prospective for hosting additional cobalt-nickel zones.

 On March 7, 2018, UEX entered into a purchase agreement with Denison Mines Corp. ("Denison") to acquire a single 890 ha claim which was incorporated into the West Bear Project.
-In consideration to acquire 100% interest in the property UEX made a cash payment of \$11,000 and granted a 1.5% net smelter return royalty to Denison which can be purchased anytime for a cash payment of \$950,000.
+UEX made a cash payment of \$11,000 to aquire a 100% interest in the property and granted a 1.5% net smelter return royalty to Denison which can be purchased anytime for a cash payment of \$950,000.
 This claim partially completes a gap within UEX's land claim holdings in the West Bear area.